 But a “diametrically opposed” viewpoint also claims to follow the science.
 PhDs and MDs like Bret Weinstein, Robert Malone, and Chris Martenson, point out a series of blind spots and flaws in the establishment’s reasoning.

 The dispute between these two camps can either be described as featuring differing interpretations of a set of facts or as the application of differing sets of facts.
 But the conflict also runs deeper: the two sides support opposed assessments of science’s meaning and role in society.
 The non-establishment figures address science as a process which leads to conclusions that must be tested.
 They never present science as “settled.”
 In contrast, the establishment players increasingly present science as an unassailable standard to be established by credentialed experts.

 In truth, most advances throughout the history of science have been accompanied by inter- and/or intra-disciplinary partisan divisions.
 One recent example is the debate over whether a comet collided with the polar ice cap approximately 12,800 years ago, resulting in unprecedented environmental changes.
-Scientific discourse has displayed strident conflict on this question in recent years, just as science has engaged in similar discourse in past centuries regarding other objective questions like the motions of the planets.
+Scientific discourse has displayed strident conflict on this question in recent years, just as science has engaged in similar discourse in past centuries regarding other objective questions like the motions of the planets or movement of the earth’s continents.
 Scientists line up on either side of these partisan divides with predictable regularity.